pocketapps1/dailylight-docs/terms-of-use.md

 ## User Content

-You retain all rights and responsibilities for the debt records and information you create within the App.
+You retain all rights to the devotional content provided within the App.
 You are solely responsible for:

-- Ensuring the accuracy of the information you enter
-- Maintaining appropriate backups of your data
-- Ensuring your use of the App complies with applicable laws
+- Ensuring your use of the App complies with applicable laws.
+- Using the content in accordance with your personal religious practice.

 ## Acceptable Use

 You agree not to use the App for:

-- Any unlawful or fraudulent purposes
+- Any unlawful or fraudulent purposes.
-- Harassment or defamation of others
+- Harassment or defamation of others.
-- Creating records that violate others' privacy rights
-- Attempting to reverse engineer, modify, or create derivative works of the App
+- Attempting to reverse engineer, modify, or create derivative works of the App.
-- Interfering with the normal operation of the App
+- Interfering with the normal operation of the App.

-## Data Responsibility

-### Your Responsibility
-- You are responsible for maintaining backups of your data
-- The App provides export functionality for this purpose
-- We are not responsible for data loss due to device failure, loss, or user error

-### App Functionality
-- The App stores data locally on your device
-- Regular backups are recommended to prevent data loss
-- Export features are provided to facilitate data portability

 ## No Warranty